North Jersey Super Football Conference: History

 they referred to as the Ivy Divisions.
 Two sets of teams play exclusively against each other in the Ivy White and Ivy Red divisions, and both are composed of teams that have consistently had trouble either fielding a team or staying competitive.
 The teams are grouped together largely regardless of size, and each of the initial schools that compete in the divisions are required to commit to them for two years.
 Ivy Division schools are precluded from state playoff consideration.

+The Ivy Divisions expanded from 12 to 18 teams for the 2026 season, adding the Ivy Gold division and expanding the Ivy Playoffs from four to six teams.

 Divisions

-There are a total of six sections of the NJSFC, with most consisting of three or four divisions:
+There are a total of 22 divisions in the SFC, and each division contains between four and six teams.
+Divisions are aligned every two years based on team performance, school-size, and location.